-The Chameleon Field Reader and Sensor Starter Kit is a prototype sensor designed to increase water management techniques for smallholder irrigators on their farms.
-Applications of the Chameleon sensor include providing information on when to irrigate to avoid water stress, how to avoid water-logging, determining when the profile is susceptible to fertilizer leaching, and improving the usefulness of rainfall.
+The Chameleon Soil Moisture Sensor is a prototype sensor designed to increase water management techniques for smallholder irrigators on their farms.
+Applications of the Chameleon sensor include providing information on when to irrigate to avoid water stress, how to avoid water-logging, determining when the soil profile is susceptible to fertilizer leaching, and improving the usefulness of rainfall.
 This sensor can also help farmers determine where the roots are actively taking up water giving farmers insight on when to irrigate and how much water to apply.
 The kit includes a field reader, sensor array, connector, and battery charging cable.

 Replacement sensors and field readers are available through the Virtual Irrigation Academy Shop.

 The longevity of gypsum based sensors is listed as a possible concern and further testing will reveal the lifespan of the sensors.
 Current sensors have been in the ground for over 3 years and are still performing properly Interview with representative